RaffelRavionaldo/Deteksi-status-customer-perusahaan-telekomunikasi/README.md

 I made this machine learning model during the stage of my learning process at the Fresh graduate academy bootcamp held by Ministry of Communication and Information of the Republic of Indonesia in collaboration with Binar Academy.

-* Notes :
+# Notes :
-jika program error ketika anda jalankan, maka install terlebih dahulu requirement yang dibutuhkan, jika masih error maka :
+if the program has an error when you run it, then first install the required requirements, if it still has an error then:
-1. bila terjadi error untuk menginstal imbalanced-learn, buka anaconda prompt anda lalu ketikkan : conda install -c conda-forge imbalanced-learn
+1. If an error occurs while installing imbalanced-learn, open your Anaconda prompt and type: conda install -c conda-forge imbalanced-learn
-2. bila terjadi error untuk menginstal xgboost, buka anaconda prompt anda lalu ketikkan : pip install xgboost
+2. If an error occurs when installing xgboost, open your Anaconda prompt and type: pip install xgboost

-# Model machine learning
+# machine learning Model
-Model machine learning yang saya buat adalah Xgboost dan logistic regression, nantinya kedua model ini akan dibandingkan model mana yang lebih baik dengan melihat akurasi, presisi, F1-call dan recall
+The machine learning models that I created are Xgboost and logistic regression, later these two models will be compared which one is better by looking at accuracy, precision, F1-call and recall

-dalam pembuatan model machine learning ini, hal yang saya lakukan adalah :
+Dalam pembuatan model machine learning ini, hal yang saya lakukan adalah :
 1. Melakukan Exploratory Data Analysis
 Pada tahapan ini saya lakukan untuk mengetahui kolom dan baris dari dataframe yang digunakan. lalu mengecek apakah pada dataframe memiliki kolom bernilai null dan duplikat, hasilnya dataframe tidak memiliki data null dan duplikat.